Introduction to the Program

 • Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments

-The program’s teaching staff includes professionals from the sector who contribute their work experience to this educational program, as well as renowned specialists from leading societies and prestigious universities.
+The teaching staff includes professionals from the field of Child and Adolescent Psychopathology, who bring their work experience to this program, as well as recognized specialists from leading societies and prestigious universities.

-This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise throughout the program.
-For this purpose, the student will be assisted by an innovative interactive video system created by renowned and experienced experts.
+This program is designed around Problem-Based Learning, whereby the student must try to solve the different professional practice situations that arise throughout the program.
+For this purpose, the professional will be assisted by an innovative interactive video system created by renowned and experienced experts.

 Syllabus